 Stripped Mortgage-Backed Securities.
-The Fund may invest in stripped mortgage-backed securities.
+The Fund may invest in stripped mortgage-backed securities ("SMBS").
 Stripped mortgage-backed securities are multi-class mortgage-backed securities that are created by separating the securities into their principal and interest components and selling each piece separately.
-Stripped mortgage-backed securities are usually structured with two classes that receive different proportions of the interest and principal distributions in a pool of mortgage assets.
+SMBS are usually structured with two classes that receive different proportions of the interest and principal distributions on a pool of mortgage assets.
+A common type of SMBS will have one class receiving some of the interest and most of the principal from the mortgage assets, while the other class will receive most of the interest and the remainder of the principal.
+If the underlying mortgage assets experience greater than anticipated prepayments of principal, a Fund may fail to recoup some or all of its initial investment in these securities even if the security is in one of the highest rating categories.
+Established trading markets have not yet developed for SMBS and, accordingly, these securities may be deemed "illiquid" and subject to a Fund's limitations on investments in illiquid securities.